seapagan/py-maker/README.md

 ## Installation

-It is probably better to install this package globally, rather than in a virtual environment, as it is intended to be used to create new projects.
+It is best to install this package globally, rather than in a virtual environment, as it is intended to be used to create new projects.

 Install the package globally using pip: